Supra5168/EaglerX-Server/README.md

 ## Usage:
 Run it in Gitpod
 1) Go to (https://gitpod.io/#https://github.com/UplandJacob/EaglerX-Server)
-2) In the console run `chmod +x ./main.sh && sudo apt-get install -y tmux` (right click to paste in the teminal)
+2) In the console run `chmod +x ./main.sh` (right click to paste in the teminal). *Each time you load the GitPod workspace, you will need to do this again.*
 3) Then run `./main.sh` to start the servers.
-4) Go to the ports section and set them all to public (click the lock icon)
+4) Go to the ports section and set them all to public (click the lock icon).
-5) Click the URL from port 8081, and copy the `wss://` link it gives you
+5) Click the URL from port 8081, and copy the `wss://` link it gives you.
-6) Connect to this url with a 1.12 client.
-(Available at [eaglercraft.com](https://eaglercraft.com) - select "Release 1.12.2" or WASM)
+6) Connect to this url with any Eaglercraft client.
+(1.12 clients (recommended) are available at [eaglercraft.com](https://eaglercraft.com) - select "Release 1.12.2" or WASM)

 ### To run server commands:
 In the "Left" window in the teminal, you can send server commands such as `op player`.